 The high levels of stock market volatility and the continuing uncertainty regarding world economic prospects and the stability of certain banks continues to make the management of investments difficult.
-The charity is a long-term investor and stock markets remain above levels seen in the mid-1980s and the trustees, on professional advice, continue to hold a mixed portfolio of equities, bonds, cash and other investments designed to provide a level of stable income and the possibility of investment gains.
+The charity is a long-term investor and stock markets remain above levels seen in the mid 1980s and the trustees, on professional advice, continue to hold a mixed portfolio of equities, bonds, cash and other investments designed to provide a level of stable income and the possibility of investment gains.
 The equity component of the investment portfolio is weighted with medium appetite for investment risk with the main exposure to investments in the leading advanced industrial economies with a history of paying dividends.

-The total return on all investments, before fees, for 2020 was 5.0% (5.2% in 2019) against a target return of 8.5% (capital growth with dividends and yield reinvested).
-This compares with the FTSE All-Share Index benchmark of 7.6%.
+The total return on all investments, before fees, for 2020 was -17.3% (5.2% in 2019) against a target return of 8.5% (capital growth with dividends and yield reinvested).
+This loss is due to the reduction on investment value in addition to the reduction in income.
+Post year end the market continues to recover and the trustees continue to monitor the performance of these investments in the context of the wider investment market.